 There are two types of positions available:

-Mercator-IPC Fellowships are granted to outstanding young academics and professionals who have significant prior work experience.
+Mercator-IPC Fellowships are granted to outstanding young academics, journalists and professionals who have significant prior work experience.
 The fellows will be expected to work on academic or practical projects at IPC.
 A Master’s degree (or equivalent) is required for this position, but a PhD is strongly preferred.
 Applicants without a PhD degree will only be considered if their work experience and expertise meet the program requirements to the jury’s satisfaction.
 Projects which focus on the German-Turkish nexus are likewise preferred.
 Applicants cannot apply for fellowships to fund their PhD dissertations.

 Mercator-IPC Senior Fellowships are granted to internationally renowned scholars and highly respected representatives of civil society or politics who have already made a significant contribution to German-Turkish or European-Turkish relations.
 Senior Fellows are jointly chosen by the partners of the Istanbul Policy Center-Sabancı University-Stiftung Mercator Initiative.